Traditional terms

 - OUTS

-- Oxford University Tiddlywinks Society (when existing).
+- Oxford University Tiddlywinks Society (when existing); occasionally Oxford Unofficial Tiddlywinks Society when they haven’t filed paperwork.

 - PBB